GeekyAnts/flutter-docs-code-samples/flutter-for-reactNative-developers.md

 ### Views
 ### What is the equivalent of a `View` in Flutter?
 In React Native, View is a container that supports layout with <b>`Flexbox`</b>, style, touch handling, and accessibility controls.
-In Flutter, we have layout specific widgets like [Container](https://docs.flutter.io/flutter/widgets/Container-class.html), [Column](https://docs.flutter.io/flutter/widgets/Column-class.html), [Row](https://docs.flutter.io/flutter/widgets/Row-class.html), [Center](https://docs.flutter.io/flutter/widgets/Center-class.html) etc. You can also use [Scaffold](https://docs.flutter.io/flutter/material/Scaffold-class.html) which provides options for showing drawers, snack bars, and bottom sheets.
+In Flutter, we have layout specific widgets like [Container](https://docs.flutter.io/flutter/widgets/Container-class.html), [Column](https://docs.flutter.io/flutter/widgets/Column-class.html), [Row](https://docs.flutter.io/flutter/widgets/Row-class.html), [Center](https://docs.flutter.io/flutter/widgets/Center-class.html) etc. You can also use higher-level widgets like the [Scaffold](https://docs.flutter.io/flutter/material/Scaffold-class.html) widget which provides options for showing drawers, snack bars, and bottom sheets.
+Higher-level widgets are built from lower-level widgets using composition (instead of inheritance).

 **Note:** You can also check the layout widget catalog [here](https://flutter.io/widgets/layout/).